-To clearly understand how responsive web design works, you can go to any web site from your computer and then from any of your other devices.
-You will immediately see the difference in web design between phone and computer, for example.
-You would notice how the pages change their layouts to match the device on which you are located.
+To clearly understand how responsive web design works, you can go to any website from your computer and then open it on a mobile device.
+You will immediately see the difference in web design.
+You will also notice how pages change their layouts to match your device.

-One of the most notable responsive website designs examples is Dribbble’s website that showcases one of the hallmarks of responsive web design with a lot of features.
-For instance, it possesses a flexible grid that condenses a five-column on laptop or desktop computers to two-columns on a mobile phone.
-Another example is the Slack’s website, whose flexible grid easily adapts to views of all sizes and shapes.
-For instance, on desktop, the customer’s logos are displayed in a three-column layout, but on mobile, it is presented in a single column layout.
+One of the most notable responsive website design examples is the Dribbble website that showcases one of the hallmarks of responsive web design with a lot of features.
+For instance, it has a flexible grid that consists of five columns on laptop or desktop computers and two columns on a mobile phone.
+Another example is the Slack’s website, which flexible grid easily adapts to all screen sizes and shapes.
+For instance, on desktop, customer’s logos are displayed in a three-column layout, but on a mobile, it is presented in a single column layout.

-What kind of problems can a person have while using websites on different devices?
+What kind of challenges can a designer face while creating one website for different devices?

-Creating designs for mobile devices also involves mouse and touch comparisons.
+Creating designs for mobile devices also involves mouse and touch screen comparison.
 On a computer, we usually have a mouse to navigate and select items.
-In turn, on the screen of a smartphone or tablet, we use our fingers to touch the screen.
-A web designer should always consider all these aspects and understand that something that can be easily clicked with the mouse will be challenging to use on the touch screen.
+In turn, on the screen of a smartphone device or a tablet, we use our fingers to manipulate elements.
+A web designer should always consider all these aspects and understand that something that can be easily clicked with a mouse will be challenging to use on a touch screen.

-There is also a problem with graphics, ads, and download speeds.
-On mobile devices, It may be advisable to display fewer graphics on mobile devices than on desktop PCs, so that the site does not load on the smartphone too long.
-Larger ad sizes may need to be replaced with smaller ads.
+There may also be a problem with heavy graphic design elements and load speed.
+On mobile devices, It may be advisable to display fewer graphics, so that your site does not load on smartphones too long.

 Responsive web design features have such three aspects: